notnotnescap/mntm-asset-packer/README.md

-# Improved Asset Packer For Flipper Zero
+# Improved Asset Packer For Momentum
  An attempt to improve the asset packer script to make it more accessible and easier to use.

 # !
 This is a work in progress and nothing really works yet !